tcsmith/learn-mysql/README.md

-# python project to hack and learn about MySQL
+# Learn-MySQL

+A project to get learned on MySQL, now using MariaDB, Flyway for the migrations, and Python to access the DB programmitcally

 ## Docker

-### Running the MySQL server and client with Docker

-Create a network for the server to use.
-See: https://github.com/docker-library/mysql/issues/644#issuecomment-664107416

-    $ docker network create mysql-net

-Optionally if you want persistence, create a volume

-    $ docker volume create learn-mysql

-Run the server and expose the ports

-    $ docker run --network mysql-net -p 3306:3306 -p 33060:33060  -e MYSQL_ROOT_PASSWORD=learn --name learn-mysql-server --rm -d mysql:5.7

-    If you want persistence be sure to mount the volume by adding the following option when starting the server

-        -v learn-mysql:/var/lib/mysql

-Connect a commandline mysql client

-    $ docker run --network mysql-net -it --rm --name learn-mysql-client mysql:5.7 mysql -hlearn-mysql-server -uroot -p

-### Importing the sample data

-Copy the example data

-    $ docker cp sql/mysqlsampledatabase.sql learn-mysql-client:/tmp

-In the mysql client

-    $ source /tmp/mysqlsampledatabase.sql

-### Docker compose
+Using docker compose to run a MariaDB server.
+Initial data data is done via flyway as are subsequent migration

-The docker compose file creates a volume for database persistence
+The docker compose file creates a volume for database persistence.
+It can optionally be deleted when stopping the DB.

+### Initial Run

-Start the server
+Start the database server

-    $ docker-compose up -d
+    $ docker-compose up learn-mysql -d

-Start the client
+Start the database client

-    $ docker run --network learn-mysql_learn-mysql -it --rm --name learn-mysql-client mysql:5.7 mysql -hlearn-mysql_mysql_1 -uroot -p
+    $ docker run --network learn-mysql_learn-mysql -it --rm --name learn-mysql-client mariadb:10.3 mysql -hlearn-mysql_learn-mysql_1 -uroot -plearn

+Create the classicmodels database

+    MariaDB [(none)]> CREATE DATABASE classicmodels;

+Run flyway to create and fill the tables

+    $ docker-compose up learn-mysql-flyway

+### Subsequent Runs

+Stopping the server

+    $ docker-compose down

+This stops the server but keeps the persistent storage volume.
+To remove the volume and start fresh do:

+    $ docker-compose down --volumes

 ## Sample database and learning